shane-lamb/obsidian-llm-docs/README.md

 # Obsidian LLM docs

-This is a plugin for Obsidian (https://obsidian.md) that lets you chat with LLMs in plain markdown files!
+A plugin for Obsidian (https://obsidian.md) that lets you chat with LLMs in plain markdown files!

 ## Features